Triads

 • Share a meal or coffee

-• Catch-up with one another
+• Catch up with one another

 CHECK IN: This is a time to share vulnerably with one another about how you are doing.
 Consider commenting on:

-• Life with God (how are you engaging in spiritual practices)
+• Life with God (How are you engaging in spiritual practices?)

 • Life at work

-• Family Life (and other key relationships)
+• Family life (and other key relationships)

-• Life in Church
+• Life at church

-• Hobbies, recreation, pastimes and play
+• Hobbies, recreation, pastimes, and play

-• Missional engagement (how are you living out the great commission?)
+• Missional engagement (How are you living out the Great Commission?)

 SUPPORT: Expanding on the check-in, identify how members of the triad may support one another through accountability, discernment, or encouragement.